Holiday Wine Pairings for Every Meal

 What wine goes with Prime Rib, Roast, and Brisket

 And finally.
-The last of these holiday wine pairings is what wine to serve with prime rib, roast, or brisket – the heartier red meat meals that are always such a treat and so delicious.
-Regardless of your recipe, you’ll need a wine that can hold up to all the flavor of the red meat and any seasonings/sauces accompanying it.
-I’ve also found that side dishes for these meals tend to be on the heartier side too, so a Malbec wine is absolutely in order since it is a full-bodied varietal (i.e. perfect for a full-flavored meal).
+The last of these holiday wine pairings is what wine to serve with prime rib, roast, or brisket.
+These heartier red meat meals that are always such a treat and so delicious.
+Regardless of your recipe, you’ll need a wine that can hold up to all the flavor of the red meat and any accompanying seasonings/sauces.
+I’ve also found that side dishes for these meals tend to be on the heartier side too.
+So a Malbec wine is absolutely in order since it is a full-bodied varietal (i.e. perfect for a full-flavored meal).

 Trader Joe’s Wine to Serve with Prime Rib, Roast, + Brisket: Gascón Malbec ($10.99)